-If you're having a difficult time trying to visualize pantry dimensions for walk-in pantries, have a look at these aerial views.
+If you’re having a difficult time trying to visualize kitchen pantry dimensions for walk-in pantries, have a look at these aerial views.
+Everyone’s space and project goals will be different.
+The one constant is good flow and room to move around.

 For maximum mobility, a person needs 3 square feet to pivot and reach things.
 Most users can walk down a three foot aisle, but can they bend, turn, reach, and carry groceries?